Chapter 3: Uses of Air Compressors

 - Pressure washing: Pressure washers use air compressors to provide high water pressure to complete various tasks, including cleaning the home’s exterior, removing chemicals or improving the appearance of worn-out patios.
 Pressure washers speed up these tasks that would otherwise take hours to do using different tools or by hand.

-- Carpentry: Carpentry has many tasks that require air compressors, such as powering nail guns and other tools, preparing different surface types for treatment and removing rust or dust from items or your workstation.
+- Performing carpentry: Carpentry has many tasks that require air compressors, such as powering nail guns and other tools, preparing different surface types for treatment and removing rust or dust from items or your workstation.
 Without air compressors, you would have to rely on traditional methods to get the job done, which are limited and time-consuming.

 - Crafting: Many people enjoy crafting in their free time or use it as a source of income, and air compressors help get many jobs done efficiently.
 Many air compressors are lightweight and portable, allowing you to carry them around the home wherever you may need them.
 You can use air compressors for airbrushes, paint sprayers and air-blow guns for cleaning up after a busy day of crafting.

-- Yard work: Yard work is a menial task many avoid, but air compressors simplify various outdoor jobs.
+- Completing yard work: Yard work is a menial task many avoid, but air compressors simplify various outdoor jobs.
 Professional groundskeepers or gardeners often use air compressors in their work, and the average homeowner can do the same.
 Different ways you can use an air compressor for yard work include shifting pooling water, sweeping debris or spraying weed killers across large yards.

 Air Compressors for Business